Career Change at 30? 6 Steps to Success

 Finally, a third of workers cite better work-life balance as the main reason they want a career change.

 That’s not to say switching careers is a walk in the park.
-Changing careers at 30 (or any age), can impact your finances, relationships, and even your health.
+Changing careers at 30 (or any age) can impact your finances, relationships, and even your health.
 While the end result is worth it for most people, it’s a big decision to make.
 Before taking the plunge, discuss it with friends and family and learn to recognise the signs you need a career change.

 Benefits of Making a Career Change at 30

 Although looking for a new career in your thirties can be daunting, there are many perks too.
 Firstly, switching careers in your thirties is easier than later in life because you are less likely to be in a senior position.
 Most people in their thirties have been in the workforce for around 10 years.
 While you may have climbed the career ladder during that time, most people in their thirties are not in high leadership positions yet.
-Changing careers when you’re a low to a mid-level employee is much easier.
+Changing careers when you’re a low to mid-level employee is much easier.

 Another reason why your thirties are a good time for a career change is that you are likely to have fewer responsibilities than, say, in your forties or fifties.
 According to research by Statistica, the average age of motherhood in the UK is 29.
 Similarly, the average age of first-time buyers in the UK is now 32 This suggests that the average worker in their thirties is not tied down with responsibilities just yet and can better transition into a new career.